-1. The total number of teams participating in the state semifinals will be 14.
+1. The total number of teams participating in the state semifinals will be 16.

-- 2. The Advisory Board has removed the previous "Rhinelander" Rule. - 3.
-Due to the uncertain number of regions each year, the state coordinator may deem it necessary to utilize wild card teams to ensure that there is a total of 14 teams available for the state competition.
-If there is no second place tournament to determine which second place teams participate in state semifinals and: - 4.
-If wild card teams are needed for state, the chosen team(s) shall be randomly drawn from the second-place teams; and - 5.
+- 2. Due to the increased number of teams participating in the state semifinals, it is anticipated that wild card teams will be used to bring the total number of teams to state to 16.
+The wild card team(s) shall be randomly drawn from the second-place teams; and - 3.
 No school can send more than one team to state.

-D. Team Presentation (NEW)
+D. Team Presentation